MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-exchange-mailbox-items-by-using-ews-in-exchange.md

 item.Update(ConflictResolutionMode.AlwaysOverwrite);
 ```

-To learn how to update a meeting or appointment item by using the EWS Managed API, see [How to: Update appointments and meetings by using EWS in Exchange](how-to-update-appointments-and-meetings-by-using-ews-in-exchange.md).
+To learn how to update a meeting or appointment item by using the EWS Managed API, see [Update appointments and meetings by using EWS in Exchange](how-to-update-appointments-and-meetings-by-using-ews-in-exchange.md).

 ## Update an item by using EWS
 <a name="bk_updateews"> </a>